cardano-foundation/CIPs/CIP-0095/README.md

 excluding tooling for DAOs from being supported through this standard.
 The argument could be made that such entities generally prefer to use more advanced wallet tooling which is not dependent on web-based stacks.

+- TODO: discuss change design to allow script based credentials?
+- TODO: discuss why end points for each type of cert, rather than group by key/signature

 ### Backwards Compatibility